JourneyPure Emerald Coast

-Misuse of prescription drugs like the kind we treat here at our Prescription Drug Rehab Center causes the potential of addiction to rise significantly.
+Misuse of prescription drugs like the kind we treat here at our prescription drug rehab center in Panama City Beach, FL causes the potential of addiction to rise significantly.
 The user becomes physically dependent on the drugs and the only way to satisfy intense cravings is to take more of the drug — and in higher doses — to get similar effects.
 A dependency like this can have devastating consequences.
 Stopping use of the drug can result in very painful withdrawal symptoms, including physical symptoms like nausea, shaking, sweating, and nervousness, that is why you should consider a prescription drug center like ours in Panama City Beach Florida.
 Withdrawal from opioids can cause deep bone pain, sleeplessness, vomiting, and involuntary leg movement.
+If someone is at this point in their addiction, they would need to enter an opioid rehab center immediately.
 Withdrawal from stimulants can cause depression, exhaustion, and sleep issues.
 In addition, many who are addicted to prescription drugs turn to illegal options like heroin because it is cheaper, easier to obtain and produces similar highs.

 Opioids slow down the brain’s ability to function, causing drowsiness and reducing cognitive abilities.
 They can cause mood swings, choking, constipation, and slowed breathing which can lead to comas or even death.
 For women, there are added risks, including the potential of stopping menstrual cycles and infertility.
 In addition, opioids from the oxycodone family — including OxyContin, Percocet, and Roxicodone — are designed to release slowly over a longer period of time.
 Unfortunately, this can lead to an even faster path to addiction and need for prescription drug rehab, as many recreational users have discovered that crushing, snorting, or injecting the drug bypasses this slow release.
 This, however, also significantly increases the chance of overdose.